-Extract Vents: Kitchen & Bathroom Fresh Air Vents: Living Room & Bedroom \bigcirc
+Extract Vents: Kitchen & Fresh Air Vents: Living Room

+Bathroom & Bedroom

+0

-The unit runs continuously and can be found in the utility cupboard, Do not turn this off.
+The unit runs continuously and can be found in a utility cupboard, Do not turn this off.
 It prevents the build-up of condensation and keeps fresh air in your home without the need to open windows.